 Banner Images: Alex Turner uses the Artec Spider to scan objects in Herculaneum; the Expanded Interiors team discuss scanning in Herculaneum; Alex Turner in The House of the Cryptoporticus, Pompeii; detail of Expanded Interiors at Herculaneum (Image: Amedeo Benestante)

 What we are doing and why

-This two-year project will respond to and investigate the specific nature of the buildings, wall paintings and artefacts from two Roman houses: the House of the Beautiful Courtyard in Herculaneum and the House of the Cryptoporticus in Pompeii.
-It will also explore their respective sites, contexts and histories.
+This two-year project responds to and investigates the specific nature of the buildings, wall paintings and artefacts from two Roman houses: the House of the Beautiful Courtyard in Herculaneum and the House of the Cryptoporticus in Pompeii.
+It also explores their respective sites, contexts and histories.
 The House of the Beautiful Courtyard was, for example, used by the archaeologist Amadeo Maiuri (1886 – 1963) as an ‘Open Museum’.
 The House of the Cryptoporticus featured one of few Roman ‘private’ baths in Pompeii, the use of which changed dramatically throughout the life of the house.

-Through fine-art practice-based and archaeological investigation, 3D digital scanning and printing, Expanded Interiors will generate and present site-specific installations within the houses.
-In doing so it will establish a bridge between the ancient methods and skills of the Roman wall painter and those used within contemporary fine art practice, providing new insights and understandings of these two different creative worlds.
+Through fine-art practice-based and archaeological investigation, 3D digital scanning and printing, Expanded Interiors generates and presents site-specific installations within the houses.
+In doing so it establishes a bridge between the ancient methods and skills of the Roman wall painter and those used within contemporary fine art practice, providing new insights and understandings of these two different creative worlds.

-The on-site exhibitions will be accompanied by an extensive programme of workshops, talks and a symposium.
+The on-site exhibitions are accompanied by an extensive programme of workshops, talks and a symposium.
 Expanded Interiors will be documented through this website, blog and publications.